-- When boiling vegetables use only enough water to cover, steaming is better because it uses less water and retains more essential nutrients.
+- When boiling vegetables use only enough water to cover them, steaming is better because it uses less water and retains more essential nutrients.

 - Keep a water container in the refrigerator.
 This avoids running the tap in order to get a cold drink.

 - Always fill the dishwasher completely before cleaning a load.
-Dishwashers use between 35 and 45 litres per cycle and hand washing dishes uses about the same amount each time you wash.
+Dishwashers use between 35 and 45 litres per cycle and hand-washing dishes use about the same amount each time you wash.